 Sure, everything seems to be the same as on the Galaxy S7 Edge on the surface: the main camera has a 12MP sensor with Dual Pixel autofocus, a fast f/1.7 aperture and it captures large 1.4µm pixels.

-All identical to last year’s phone, right?
+All identical to the last phone, right?
 Not exactly.
 While the sensor size is the same, both the chip and the technology behind it offer better low-light photos, thanks to multi-frame image processing.

 Multi-frame image processing works a lot like the Google Pixel’s HDR+ mode.
 Samsung’s phone selects the best of three photos, and uses the other two shots to reduce motion blur.
 It’s sort of like burst shooting, but everything works behind the scenes.